Find My Cancer Drug

 Pain, redness or swelling may occur at the injection site.
-This typically lasts less than 10-15 minutes after the short-acting form and an hour with the LAR form.
+This typically lasts less than 10-15 minutes after the short-acting form and an hour after the LAR form.
 To reduce this side effect, take the medication out of the refrigerator ahead of time and allow it to reach room temperature.
-Do not heat it to warm it rapidly.
+Do not heat it or warm it rapidly.
 Also, rotating the site of the injections is helpful.

-Take anti-nausea medications as prescribed if needed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.